liuliu017/Data_Analysis_Learning/README.md

 # Data_Analysis_Learning
-This project is about  records for my course of data analysis.
+This project is about the record for my course of data analysis in Udacity.